Foreword

 About the author

 Thomas Oxlee is the founder of shipstacked.com, the discovery and classification layer for the labor market of the agentic economy.
-He is currently embedded as the AI integration operator at a regulated EU business under AI Act exposure, where most of the field signal that informs this Atlas comes from. shipstacked.com matches AI-native specialists, agent operators, vertical specialists, and compliance practitioners to companies that need them — without CVs, without LinkedIn taxonomies, and without the assumptions of a labor regime that broke eighteen months ago.
+He is currently embedded as the AI integration operator at a regulated EU business under AI Act exposure, where most of the field signal that informs this Atlas comes from. shipstacked.com matches AI-native specialists, agent operators, vertical specialists, compliance practitioners, and AI-native domain practitioners to companies and to peers that need them — without CVs, without LinkedIn taxonomies, and without the assumptions of a labor regime that broke eighteen months ago.

 shipstacked.com/atlas